2024 Ep 278 - Two Poos and a Wee

 thought about it all right by wednesday everyone has to have all of their groups so yeah so are you doing instead of a seminar where you get up and talk you're just playing something off youtube

-stop talking just to say care no i was just saying it's like an easy way to do it if i had had known that, then I could have gone, oh, instead of construction, here's a video about construction that somebody else made.
+stop talking just to say no no i was just saying it's like an easy way to do it if i had had known that, then I could have gone, oh, instead of construction, here's a video about construction that somebody else made.

 Yeah, well, you can do that if you want, if you think it's the most educational, but not entertaining way to get your message across.
+No, I'm banning that.

 That does.

+That's not what I'm doing.
 I have video that supports the interesting points I'm making.

-I'm banning here's how logistics works and a one-minute YouTube video.
+Do you know what I mean?
+That's fine.
+I'm banning here's how logistics works and a one-minute YouTube.

 Yeah, press play.
+I'm banning that.

 I have a quick cooking demonstration for one of mine really do you need props